fatedier/frp/README.md

 Features for http proxy only.

 You can get user's real IP from http request header `X-Forwarded-For` and `X-Real-IP`.

-**Note that now you can only get these two headers in first request of each user connection.**

 ### Password protecting your web service